跳转至

 int

-Number of one-hot input channels derived from the MultiMolecule DNA tokenizer.
-Defaults to 5 (A, C, G, T, N), matching the MultiMolecule DNA streamline alphabet.
-The upstream checkpoint only learns the first four ACGT channels; the N channel stays zero, matching the upstream compute_pad_mask semantics.
+Number of one-hot input channels derived from the MultiMolecule RNA tokenizer.
+Defaults to 5 (A, C, G, U, N), matching the MultiMolecule RNA streamline alphabet.
+The upstream checkpoint only learns the four canonical channels, with upstream T exposed as U; the embedding zeroes the N channel, matching the upstream compute_pad_mask semantics.

 5